thoughtbot/humid/README.md

 # Humid

-Humid is a lightweight helper that leans on [mini_racer] and [webpacker] to generate Server Side Rendered (SSR) pages from your javascript application.

 [![Build
 Status](https://circleci.com/gh/thoughtbot/humid.svg?style=shield)](https://circleci.com/gh/thoughtbot/humid)

+Humid is a lightweight wrapper around [mini_racer] and [webpacker] used to generate Server Side Rendered (SSR) pages from your javascript application.
+While it was built for React, it can work with any JS function that returns a HTML string.

 ## Caution